Birutė

-Birutė (died 1382) was the Grand Duchess of Lithuania as the second wife of Kęstutis, Grand Duke of Lithuania, and mother of Vytautas the Great.
+Birutė (c.
+1330 – 1382) was the Grand Duchess of Lithuania as the second wife of Kęstutis, Grand Duke of Lithuania, and mother of Vytautas the Great.
 There is very little known about Birutė's life, but after her death a cult worshiping her developed among Lithuanians, especially in Samogitia.

 Life

 Marriage

 She was probably born near Palanga to a Lithuanian, Samogitian or Curonian magnate family.
 The story of her marriage to Kęstutis became a romantic legend in Lithuania.
 Chronicles mention that Birutė was a priestess (vaidilutė) and served the Pagan gods by guarding the sacred fire.
 When Kęstutis heard of her beauty, he visited the shire and asked her to marry him.
 She refused because she had promised the gods to guard her virginity until her death.
 Kęstutis then abducted her, and took her by force to Trakai where he threw a large wedding.
 She and Kęstutis had three sons and three daughters.
 Vytautas, their first son, was born around 1350.
 This suggests that the marriage took place in 1349 or a bit earlier.

 Historian S.C.
 Rowell suggests that a marriage to a pagan duchess rather than to an Orthodox duchess from Slavic lands helped to win pagan Lithuanian support after Kęstutis and his brother Algirdas deposed Jaunutis in 1345.